wooline/react-coat/API.md

 ### INIT

-A constant defined, when module initialized, dispatches a module/INIT action that can listen to and respond.
+A constant defined, when module initialized, dispatches a module/INIT action that can subscribe to and respond.

 ```JS
 declare const INIT = "INIT";